Joseph Ward (fencer): Other activities

 Ward was active in many community and public organisations.
 He served on the council of Canterbury University College (later the University of Canterbury) for 34 years from 1934, including three years as chair between 1948 and 1951.
 He was a member of the court of directors of the Royal Humane Society of New Zealand, and was its president from 1946.
 Between 1942 and 1962, Ward was the Canterbury provincial commissioner of boy scouts, and he served as president of the Canterbury branch of the Hard of Hearing League from 1946 to 1958.

 Ward counted philately and contract bridge among his recreational pursuits.
 He served as president of the Federation of New Zealand Philatelic Societies in 1958, and was a member of the management committee of the New Zealand Contract Bridge Association from 1957.
 From 1938, Ward was president of the Canterbury Travel Club, and was president of the New Zealand Society of Travel Clubs between 1950 and 1951.

 In 1940, during World War II, Ward was attached to the headquarters of the southern military district in Christchurch with the rank of captain.
 In 1953, he was awarded the Queen Elizabeth II Coronation Medal.

 Death

 Ward died in Christchurch on 4 August 1970, and was buried at Waimairi Cemetery, Christchurch.
 Upon his death, he was succeeded as Baronet by his eldest son, Joseph James Laffey Ward, as 4th Baronet.
+Joan, Lady Ward, died in 1993.